United Kingdom

 Transfer Pricing Methods in England

-Current OECD methods are accepted, but the method used must be according to the functional and risk profile of the entity.
-Other methods may also be used if justified and appropriate.
+Current OECD methods are accepted, but the employed one must be according to the functional and risk profile of the entity.
+Other methods may also be employed if justified and appropriate.

 • Comparable Uncontrolled Price Method (CUP)